AsifAhmedSahil/React-NextJS-NodeJS-Express-MongoDB-interview-question-Basic-to-Advanced-Theory-to-Example/readme.md

 ## React fiber?
 ==> React Fiber is a reconciliation algorithm in React 16 that allows for incremental rendering of the virtual DOM.
 This enables smoother UI updates and better performance for complex applications

+## ReactJS State vs Props
+==> A state is a variable that exists inside a component, that cannot be accessed and modified outside the component, and can only be used inside the component.
+Works very similarly to a variable that is declared inside a function that cannot be accessed outside the scope of the function in normal javascript.

+==> React allows us to pass information to a Component using something called props (which stands for properties).
+Props are objects which can be used inside a component.

+## Difference between state & props

+==> props:
+1/ The Data is passed from one component to another.
+2/ It is Immutable (cannot be modified).
+3/ Props can be used with state and functional components.
+4/ Props are read-only.

+==> State:
+1/ The Data is passed within the component only.
+2/ It is Mutable ( can be modified).
+3/ The state is both read and write.